xavier630/ocean-liners-factorio/README.md

 * Unloading stations?
 Ship goes in one arrow, slowly unloaded, out another side?
 Can you just put a stopping buoy by the shore and unload from that?
 * Separate pipes so that I don't mess with vanilla ones.
 Could build out of vanilla ones, but have perks: placable over water, higher throughput, player can go through them
 * Ejecting tile which ejects passengers by setting vehicle.passenger to nil
+* Tiles cost Fuel
+* Dredging boat - Driving gives sand which can be crafted into stone (or driving gives stone).
+* Fishing boat - Driving gives fish, need to add some uses for fish.
+* Special, configurable ocean biters.
+* Oil tanker - essential container-ship but for fluid.
+Maybe an oil tanker can be combined with a cargo ship for the ultimate transport boat.
+* Wind slightly affects all ships
+* Undersea ore deposits - normal ore with a more submerged picture and a new means of harvesting.
+* Harvesters which autonomously gather sea oil/minerals.
+(See Red Alert Harvesters).

 # Current TODO <br>